What Does it Mean to Study Special Education?

 Special education teachers cater to students with special needs.
-These students, whether because of physical, mental or psychological disabilities, must be taught by professionals trained in helping students in need.
+Because of physical, mental, or psychological disabilities, these students must be taught by professionals specially trained in helping others with these needs.
 Federal and state law mandates that every student with a disability, regardless of that disability's nature, is entitled to an adequate education.
 Earning a special education degree is a great way to obtain the skills necessary to fill succeed in this important career.

 This concept sprang directly from the Individuals with Disabilities Education Act (IDEA), a federal law enacted in 1974 that sets out special-education requirements with which states must comply.
 Although periodically revised, this law consistently frames the vital role of the special educator.

-To become a special education teacher, students must complete a degree program that prepares them to work with special-needs children, such as those with Autism Spectrum Disorder, intellectual disabilities, or physical disabilities resulting from a condition such as cerebral palsy.
-A special education major is usually required to complete classroom training, coursework and completing proper teacher certification.
+In order to teach special education, students must first complete a degree program that teaches them how to work with special-needs children, such as those with Autism Spectrum Disorder, intellectual disabilities, or physical disabilities resulting from a condition such as cerebral palsy.
+A special education major is usually required to complete classroom training, coursework, and earn the proper teacher certifications.
 Each state's Department of Education governs the requirements for average course contents, in-class training, and the various certifications.

-Most special education degrees exist at the master's level, although some undergraduate programs with this particular specialization are available.
-At the graduate level, online degree programs are becoming increasingly popular — particularly for working teachers who are required to earn master's degrees within a certain time period (a common practice in public school districts).
+Special education degree programs are generally found at both the bachelor's and master's degree levels.
+At the graduate level in particular, online degree programs are becoming increasingly popular — particularly for working teachers who are required to earn master's degrees within a certain time period (a common practice in public school districts).
 Online college classes allow teachers to earn advanced degrees without leaving the tenure track at their school.
 For students who are not yet teachers and want to earn licensure as part of their online degree, in-person student teaching experience is still required and can usually be arranged locally.

 Bachelor's Degrees in Special Education